2nd New Zealand Division: Defence of Greece

-In April 1941, the division was deployed to Greece to assist British and Australian forces in defending the country from the invading Germans.
-(The Second Echelon of the 2 NZEF had been diverted to the United Kingdom between June 1940 and January 1941, and had had an anti-invasion role with British VII Corps.)
+In March 1941, the division was deployed to Greece to assist British and Australian forces in defending the country from an expected German invasion.
 The New Zealanders were combined with Australian and British forces as 'W Force' under Lieutenant-General Sir Henry Maitland Wilson.
 The immediate operational commander was Australian Lieutenant-General Thomas Blamey with his I Australian Corps headquarters, which was briefly renamed Anzac Corps.
-The Germans soon joined what became the Battle of Greece, overwhelming the British and Commonwealth forces and forcing them to retreat to Crete and Egypt by 6 April.
-The last New Zealand troops had evacuated Greece by 25 April 1941, having sustained losses of 291 men killed, 387 seriously wounded, and 1,826 men captured in this campaign.
+On 6 April, the Germans launched their invasion, commencing the Battle of Greece.
+They overwhelmed the British and Commonwealth forces and forcing them to retreat to Crete and Egypt by 6 April.
+The last New Zealand troops had evacuated mainland Greece by 25 April, having sustained losses of 291 men killed, 387 seriously wounded, and 1,826 men captured in this campaign.

 Battle of Crete

-Since most 2nd New Zealand Division troops had evacuated to Crete from Greece, they were very much involved in the defence of Crete against further German attacks.
+Since most 2nd New Zealand Division troops had evacuated to Crete from mainland Greece, they were very much involved in the defence of Crete against further German attacks.
 As Freyberg was judged to have performed extremely well during the evacuation of Greece, he was given command of all Allied forces for the defence of the island.
 Consequently, the New Zealand Division temporarily lost him as its commander.
 However, the attempt to defend Crete was as doomed as that to defend Greece had been.